2021 Bangladesh anti-Modi protests

-The deadly conflict chiefly began when supporters of Awami League tried to stop the protesters from waving their shoes as a sign of discontent to Modi at Baitul Mukarram mosque, Dhaka.
-This resulted in violent clashes from both sides.
-After the incident, the violence then spread to several key districts in the country, leading to damages on public properties.
+The deadly conflict chiefly began when supporters of the Awami League tried to stop the protesters from waving their shoes at Modi as a sign of discontent at Baitul Mukarram mosque, Dhaka.
+This resulted in violent clashes involving both sides.
+After the incident, the violence spread to several key districts in the country, leading to damage to public property.

-Amnesty International in a statement criticized the Bangladesh government for using excessive force on the protesters and urged the government to "respect the right to freedom of assembly and protect peaceful protesters", on 26 March 2021.
-After the killings of its supporters on Friday, Hefazat called the strike protesting the killing of its activists by police, and the attack on them by supporters of the ruling party on Sunday, 28 March.
-"Police opened fire on our peaceful supporters," the group's organizing secretary Azizula Haque told a rally in Chittagong.
+Amnesty International, in a statement on 26 March 2021, criticized the Bangladesh government for using excessive force on the protesters and urged the government to "respect the right to freedom of assembly and protect peaceful protesters".
+Following the killings of its supporters on Friday, Hefazat called a strike protesting the killing of its activists by police and the attack on them by supporters of the ruling party on Sunday, 28 March.
+"Police opened fire on our peaceful supporters," the group's organizing secretary Azizul Haque told a rally in Chittagong.
 "We will not let the blood of our brothers and sisters go in vain."
-As of now, the clashes resulted in at least 14 people killed and many injured with Brahmanbaria alone accounted for 10 killed.
+The clashes resulted in at least 14 deaths and many injuries, with Brahmanbaria alone accounting for 10 deaths.

 Background

 Bangladesh declared independence from Pakistan on 26 March 1971, with the diplomatic and military support of India.
-The 50th instance of 26 March since then marked the golden jubilee of Bangladesh's independence and to celebrate the day Bangladesh government invited the Prime Minister of India, Narendra Modi.
-Soon after the Indian Prime Minister decided to join the celebration, Bangladeshi students and Islamists declared to resist him from visiting Bangladesh.
+The 50th occurrence of 26 March since then marked the golden jubilee of Bangladesh's independence; to celebrate the day, the Bangladesh government invited the Prime Minister of India, Narendra Modi.
+Soon after the Indian prime minister decided to join the celebration, Bangladeshi students and Islamists vowed to resist him from visiting Bangladesh.

-Former Vice-president of Dhaka University Central Students' Union Nurul Haq Nur in a rally in front of the Press Club on 12 March 2021, terming Narendra Modi the "Butcher of Gujrat", said that he is unwelcomed in Bangladesh.
-On the other hand, the Police chief of Bangladesh declared restrictions on movement during the visit of foreign guests including the Indian Premier on March 15, 2021.
-He also requested the political parties not to hold programs during the visit of Narendra Modi.
+The former vice-president of the Dhaka University Central Students' Union, Nurul Haq Nur, in a rally in front of the Press Club on 12 March 2021, termed Narendra Modi the "Butcher of Gujarat" and said that he was unwelcome in Bangladesh.
+On the other hand, the police chief of Bangladesh declared restrictions on movement during the visit of foreign guests, including the Indian premier, on 15 March 2021.
+He also requested political parties not to hold programmes during the visit of Narendra Modi.

-On 18 March 2021, progressive students' organizations declared a series of protests against the visit of Narendra Modi to Bangladesh including rally, demonstration, effigy burning, and torch-march and on the same day, leaders of the Awami League government-backed students' wing Bangladesh Chhatra League, known for hooliganism and terrorism, declared to deal the protesters and threatened to 'peel off the skin' whoever protests.
+On 18 March 2021, progressive student organisations declared a series of protests against the visit of Narendra Modi to Bangladesh, including rallies, demonstrations, effigy burnings, and torch marches.
+On the same day, leaders of the Awami League government-backed student wing Bangladesh Chhatra League (BCL), who have been accused of hooliganism and terrorism, declared they would deal with the protesters and threatened to 'peel off the skin' of whoever protests.

 Timeline of protest

-The first demonstration against the visit of Narendra Modi was held on March 19, 2021, and it has been going on.
-Bangladesh Police, as well as ruling party-backed organizations Bangladesh Chhatra League, Jubo League, and Bangladesh Awami Swechasebak League, have swopped on the protesters triggering violence, in retaliation from the protesters.
+The first demonstration against the visit of Narendra Modi was held on 19 March 2021, and they have continued since.
+Bangladesh Police, as well as ruling party-backed organisations Bangladesh Chhatra League, Jubo League, and Bangladesh Awami Swechasebak League, swooped on the protesters, triggering violence and retaliation from the protesters.